Supporting your toddler's immune system

 The most effective source of vitamin D is sunlight – the body produces it when UVB rays shine on the skin.
 However, the latitude of Ireland means that we only get sufficient sunshine from April until October, and the use of sunscreen limits this even further.
 The number of food sources is also limited in comparison to other vitamins, and even the richest sources contain insufficient amounts.

-It’s no surprise then, that the 84% of 1-5 year old's have intakes of vitamin D less than 5ug per day while the RDA is 10ug per day.
+It’s no surprise then that overall, the intakes of vitamin D are low with 70-84% of 1-4 year olds having intakes less than 5μq, while the recommended intake is 10μq per day.

 Food sources of vitamin D include: